Expert Says The Time to Prepare for Hospice Quality Reporting is Now.

 “The great aim of education is not knowledge, but action.” – Herbert Spencer

 When I first came across this quote it gave me great pause.
 The true underlying purpose of education was not to gain previously unknown information?
 Hmmm…I thought it was to expand your mind, be in the know, “broaden your horizons” as my father used to say.
 Is the true purpose of education really to effect action?
 Aren’t we all busy enough?
+And how does this relate to quality hospice measures?

 Maybe the English philosopher was on to something in the late 1800s.
 Coincidentally (or not) this was the same time that hospices began emerging in large numbers throughout the civilized world.